 Silk is gentler than cotton, meaning it won’t be as rough on your hair when you lay your head on your pillowcase.
 “There’s no friction when it’s rubbing against the hair,” says Heath.
 “It helps with frizz and getting your hair stuck as your hair rubs back and forth.”
 Treat yourself to a silk pillowcase for a luxurious slumber and great hair.

 You ignore a chance for extra moisture

 If you shampoo in the morning, nighttime is your opportunity to condition your hair with products you’ll wash out when you wake up.
 Heath likes to run a deep conditioner through her ends, while Gibson recommends using coconut oil.
 “It helps to fill in the cuticle and helps moisturize for those eight hours while you’re sleeping,” he says.
 In the morning, wash out the conditioner or oil for super silky strands.
-These are more hair washing mistakes you didn't know you were making.

 You sleep with hairspray